-When you click the Save device button, besides the categorization and instrument name and folder you can also define the information about yourself and the device.
+When you select Export device, besides the categorization and instrument name and folder you can also define the information about yourself and the device.
 Information about yourself is optional of course, but please always include some description of the device (more likely the expected sound; the actual way the sound is generated will not be so important in most cases) and information about the default MIDI controllers.

 Most of the users using your instruments will make use of the Easy screen.
 On that screen the global Random button in the plugin title randomizes all those Multiparameters (MPs) which haven't specifically been disabled from being randomized.
 By default the Globals tab is not randomized, since it doesn't make much sense.
 But often randomizing certain controls leads to unsatisfactory extreme variations, so it may be useful to disable other MPs as well.
 In the default template randomization of the enabling of most effects is disabled for this exact reason.

 The Super-saw instrument, while not being really creative, serves as a guideline for GUI and user-experience.
 Please try to make your devices look & work in a similar fashion.
-That way the user won't be too "surprised", when opening them for the first time, hence it will be easier for him to orient in them.
-This basically means "keep as much of the template intact".
-Once you start moving things around, it's often hard to make things tidy again and you may easily loose perspective.
-Note that even if you don't fully agree on the template layout, it is still worth keeping it the way it is.
-Many people cooperated to create this default concept, so it is likely it works quite well for majority of the users.
-When designing your instruments please also use the default Neon style, that way you can make sure it will look good for majority of users.
+That way the user won't be too "surprised", when opening them for the first time, hence it will be easier for him / her to start using them.
+This basically means "keep intact as much of the template as you can".
+Once you start moving things around, it's often hard to make things tidy again and you may easily lose perspective.

 These are the typical problems in some devices to avoid: